Julia Ioane: Academic career

 Ioane worked for a community provider of a programme for sexual offenders, and then the Regional Youth Forensic Service, before joining the faculty of Auckland University of Technology as a lecturer.
 She also began to research how psychology practice could be changed to be more responsive to the needs of Pacific people.
-Her work with young offenders also led her to question why some Pacific youths enter the youth justice system and others don't, when from the outside the family may seem similar.
-Ioane later joined the faculty of Massey University, rising to full professor from 2024.
+Her work with young offenders led her to examine why some Pacific youths enter the youth justice system while others do not, despite similar family circumstances.
+Ioane later joined the of Massey University, where she became a full professor in 2024.

 Ioane was an expert witness for the Royal Commission of Inquiry into Abuse in Care, providing evidence on the system changes required to provide redress from a Pacific perspective.
 She has also consulted to the judiciary in Samoa, and is on a number of governance boards and advisory boards in New Zealand.